glouppe/info8006-introduction-to-ai/lecture7.md

 # Filtering (1)

-- A useful filtering algorithm should maintain a current *belief state* estimate and update it as new evidences are collected.
+- A useful filtering algorithm equipping an agent should maintain a current *belief state* estimate and update it as new evidences are collected.
     - Rather than going back over the entire history of percepts for each update.
 - **Recursive estimation**: $P(\mathbf{X}\_{t+1}| \mathbf{e}\_{1:t+1}) = f(\mathbf{e}\_{t+1}, P(\mathbf{X}\_{t}| \mathbf{e}\_{1:t}))$
     - Project the current state belief forward from $t$ to $t+1$